E-Bike/E-Scooter Accident Claims*

 How do I make a claim?

 Once you have gathered all the relevant information in relation to your injury it is then time to move forward with your claim.
-It is important to use a specialist e-bike accident solicitor to help you with this.
+It is important to use a specialist e-scooter or e-bike accident solicitor to help you with this.

 1. Prepare information for a solicitor